lisa-schnei/lisa-schnei/ReadMe.md

 --------------------------------------------

-Market researcher with a strong foundation in SQL, Python, and data visualization tools (e.g. Tableau).
-Currently retraining as a Data Analyst to leverage my expertise in quantitative analysis and customer research in the data analytics field.

-With 4.5 years of experience in market research, I have built strong skills in asking the right questions, gathering, analysing and interpreting data that lead to meaningful business insights.
-My project management experience has also equipped me with exceptional coordination, organizational, and time-management skills, which I apply to data analytics and all aspects of my work.

-I bring a unique combination of analytical thinking, customer focus, a service-oriented approach with a drive to constantly learn in life and at work.
+I’m a former market researcher with 4.5+ years of experience in turning data into insight and insight into action.
+While I’ve built strong foundations in SQL, Python, and data visualization tools (e.g. Tableau), I’m now pivoting toward roles in operations, process improvement, and process mining—fields where my analytical thinking, people-first mindset, and project coordination skills can shine.

+On this GitHub, you’ll find projects that reflect my skills and projects in data analytics.
+While my current projects have focused on purely analytical projects, going forward I will use this space to also test, learn and show projects in optimizing workflows or diving deeper into operational data.

 --------------------------------------------